Hacked what to do

 Detection of hacking attacks

-Malicious programs or activities of black hats cannot always be immediately recognized by endpoint protection or antivirus programs due to their topicality or obfuscation techniques.
-A combination of different measures is required here in order to nevertheless notice attackers in good time:
+Malicious programs or activities of black hats cannot always be immediately recognized by endpoint protection or antivirus programs due to their current nature or obfuscation techniques.
+Here you need a combination of different measures in order to notice attackers in time:

 • detailed log logs